 About the tour

 Hvannadalshnjúkur is a magnificent place, this expedition takes you to the highest peak in Iceland and on the biggest glacier in Europe.
-Hiking up to the peak is not a technical climb but it requires good stamina, hiking time is from 10-14 hours.
+Hiking up to the peak is not a technical climb but it requires good stamina.

 We will continue on gravel, rocks and snow up to 1100m.
 This place is called Skerið or (the reef) at this point we put on harnesses and rope up for the hills ahead.
 This is another good place to eat and drink something so it’s nice to stop and take in the nature and view the area.